-A victim of a Clery Act Crime may submit a written request for a report describing the disciplinary actions taken by BYU against the perpetrator of the crime.
-To request a report, victims should contact the Honor Code Office.
-Please see the Sexual Harassment Grievance Procedures (Title IX) and Sexual Harassment Grievance Procedures (Non-Title IX Sexual Violence) for information regarding victim's rights and notifications in an investigation of alleged dating violence, domestic violence, sexual assault, or stalking If a victim wishes to know the outcome of an investigation and action taken by local law enforcement in response to the crime committed against the victim, the victim should contact the JCSO who will facilitate contact with the officer in charge of investigating the crime.
-The next of kin of a deceased victim may request this information on behalf of the victim.
+Please see the Sexual Harassment Grievance Procedures (Title IX) and Sexual Harassment Grievance Procedures (Non-Title IX Sexual Violence) for information regarding victim's rights and notifications in an investigation of alleged dating violence, domestic violence, sexual assault, or stalking.
+If a victim wishes to know the outcome of an investigation and action taken by local law enforcement in response to the crime committed against the victim, the victim should contact the JCSO who will facilitate contact with the officer in charge of investigating the crime.